marina601/scooter-circle/README.md

 - Logout Page:
   - The user may choose to log out when they finish using the site which will remove their session cookie and redirect them back to Home Page for non registered users.
-  - During my development I have changed that and decided to redirect the user to Login Page instead, as the user may want to log back in if they have pressed the button in error.
-Otherwise, the user will just leave the site.

 ##### back to [content](#table-of-content)